 Source: Field data 2025

-Statistics in table 3 indicates that most trained teachers (67.5%) with the mean of 3.68 aligned with the statement that “students are encouraged in hands-on activities during the lesson”.
-This means that involving students in hands-on activities such as experiments, debates, and drama make learning more practical.
+Statistics in table 3 indicate that most trained teachers (67.5%) with a mean of 3.68 aligned with the statement that “students are encouraged in hands-on activities during the lesson”.
+This means that involving students in hands-on activities such as experiments, debates, and drama makes learning more practical.
 This was explained by most of students from focus group discussion who said “Various hands-on activities during the lesson help us to gain more knowledge and skills in various content taught by the teachers.”
 The findings match with the study by Howell (2021) who found that Students learn more when they are actively engaged in the classroom than they do in a passive lecture environment.

-In addition to that, trained teachers provide students with collaborative tasks to foster teamwork as most of respondents from all focus group discussions claimed that "Working in groups helps us share ideas and learn from each other”.
-These findings are in accordance with the study by Tambunsaribu and Sahalessy (2025) who found that collaborative learning encourages students to discuss, exchange ideas, and analyze information from different perspectives.
+In addition to that, trained teachers provide students with collaborative tasks to foster teamwork as most of the respondents from all focus group discussions claimed that "Working in groups helps us share ideas and learn from each other”.
+These findings are in accordance with the study by Tambunsaribu and Sahalessy (2025), who found that collaborative learning encourages students to discuss, exchange ideas, and analyse information from different perspectives.

-Statistics in table 3 indicates that majority of trained teachers (80%) with mean of 4.28 coincided with the statement that “Tasks assigned to students during the lesson encourage interaction and cooperation.”
+Statistics in table 3 indicate that the majority of trained teachers (80%) with a mean of 4.28, coincided with the statement that “Tasks assigned to students during the lesson encourage interaction and cooperation.”
 This means that students who work together towards a common goal help each other in learning rather than working in isolation.
-This finding matches with explanation given by most of the students during focus group discussions who said "By performing various tasks during the lesson encourage cooperation among us.”
-These findings are similar to the study conducted by Agwu and Nmadu (2023) who found that cooperative learning pedagogy provides greater achievement than individualistic learning pedagogies.
+This finding matches with explanation given by most of the students during focus group discussions, who said, "By performing various tasks during the lesson encourage cooperation among us.”
+These findings are similar to the study conducted by Agwu and Nmadu (2023), who found that cooperative learning pedagogy provides greater achievement than individualistic learning pedagogies.

-Furthermore, data in table 3 reveals that the majority of trained teachers (85%) with a mean score of 4.33 were consistent with the statement that “Attention is given to students when presenting their ideas in the class.”
-This means that trained teachers emphasize participatory learning by encouraging students to participate in the learning process and ensuring their voices are valued and incorporated into lessons.
-During focus group discussions most of students explained that “When we take ownership of our learning we feel valued and we are happy that we are no longer passive listeners.”
-This finding corresponds to the study conducted by Amerstorfer et al., (2021) who pointed out that when students are mentally and emotionally involved in learning activities through interaction with peer they meet their academic achievement.
+Furthermore, data in Table 3 reveal that the majority of trained teachers (85%) with a mean score of 4.33 were consistent with the statement that “Attention is given to students when presenting their ideas in the class.”
+This means that trained teachers emphasise participatory learning by encouraging students to participate in the learning process and ensuring their voices are valued and incorporated into lessons.
+During focus group discussions, most of the students explained that “When we take ownership of our learning, we feel valued and we are happy that we are no longer passive listeners.”
+This finding corresponds to the study conducted by Amerstorfer et al., (2021), who pointed out that when students are mentally and emotionally involved in learning activities through interaction with peers they meet their academic achievement.

-3.3 Teachers Competences and Support in Teaching
+3.3 Teachers' Competences and Support in Teaching

-Table 4 Teachers Competences and Support in Teaching (n =40)
+Table 4: Teachers' Competences and Support in Teaching (n =40)